JacobWellner83/Sprint-Challenge-React-Smurfs/README.md

 ## Self-Study/Essay Questions

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the differences between `client-side routing` and `server-side routing`.
+- [x] Explain the differences between `client-side routing` and `server-side routing`.

+A. During server-side routing resources are requested by the client from a server.
+The server returns the rquested resource and then refreshes the page so that the new resources are displayed.
+During client-side routing the internal state is queried and then returned resulting in a smaller reuest size.

-- [ ] What does HTTP stand for?
+- [x] What does HTTP stand for?

+A. Hypertext Transfer Protocol

-- [ ] What does CRUD stand for?
+- [x] What does CRUD stand for?

+A. Create, Read, Update, Delete

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [x] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+A. POST(Create), GET(Read), UPDATE(Put), DELETE(Delete)

-- [ ] Mention three tools we can use to make AJAX requests.
+- [x] Mention three tools we can use to make AJAX requests.

+A. XHR, axios and browser-native fetch.

 ## Project Set Up